top of page

 Black & White Gallery | Art Advisor vs Art Consultant

-Whether you require an art consultant or art advisor depends ultimately on your end goal.
+Whether you require an art consultant or art advisor will depend ultimately on your end goal.
 If you need contemporary art commissioned for a private or public project, then an art consultant with a finger on the pulse of the art world is ideal.
-If however, you are interested in a particular genre of art say 19th-century impressionist landscape, then finding the right art advisor who is specialised in this particular time period is a better solution.
+If however, you are interested in a particular genre of art, for example 19th-century impressionist landscape, then finding the right art advisor who is specialised in acquiring art in this particular time period is a more suitable solution.

 Ultimately each consultant or advisor will have their own area of expertise, you simply need to find one that resonates with your own personal taste or project.
 You can find out more about our art consultancy services by visiting this page or simply get in touch today so that we can discuss your project.